-All first-year students are required to live together for a full academic year in one of two residence halls located within walking distance of campus.
+All first-year students are required to live together for a full academic year in residence halls located within walking distance of campus.
 This requirement contributes to building SLU-Madrid’s unique and diverse community.

 SLU-Madrid has partnered with Nexo Residencias to provide an extraordinary residential experience for its first-year students.

 Your role in being a part of SLU-Madrid’s extraordinary international community takes place both on and off campus.

 Your first-year residence is more than just a place to sleep in.
 It provides community.
 Living, learning and growing with students studying at SLU-Madrid and other local universities will enrich your education in ways that cannot be matched.
 Research confirms that students who live in residences perform better academically, graduate earlier that those who live off campus, get more involved and have stronger connections to their peers.